 With its peculiar movements and unique pink color the Cultured Pulsing Pink Creeper Xenia Coral screams out nonconformism, and would surely bring out the radical side of your aquatic tank.

 Xenias are beautiful corals that are that are EASY and DIFFICULT to maintain at the same time.
-This is due to their unpredictability.
-They are considered hard to take care of as they are prone to the 'sudden death syndrome'.
-Be warned that a healthy thriving colony in the saltwater tank can, without warning and without any apparent reason, close up and die.
 Once the Xenia Coral has successfully survived the shipping and transportation process and the shock and stress of a new tank, they are considered as hardy corals due to their ability to reproduce or multiply easily and within a short time.
 Even after adapting to their new environment they are still prone to the risk of the sudden and unexplainable death syndrome.

 In the wild, this corals would be the first to colonize a new reef.
 Unlike other varieties of coral, the Xenia Corals have the uncanny ability to detach from the substrate and attach in a way that allows them to move to a completely new location.
 This uncanny species of coral also tend to move higher in the home aquarium until they have reached the top of the water or have run out of surface in which to climb.

 The biggest benefit of having a colony of Xenia Corals in your aquarium is that it thrives in a variety of placements in the aquascape.
 If you want to see it pulsate and glide in the column you can simply place it in a low flow area and enjoy.
 This unique species can also be placed in more moderate flow areas to get the tell-tale wave and constant movement in the column.